Catholic–Protestant relations: Authority

 A significant foundation for both parties' doctrines is the nature of their authority.
 The Protestant positions consists in either holding scripture to be the sole foundation of Christian doctrine (as with e.g. Lutheranism), or holding that scripture is the primary source of Christian doctrine (as with e.g. Anglicanism and Methodism).
 This has led to heavy criticism of the Catholic Church's position which places scripture on par with Sacred Tradition, with Catholics considering both as divinely revealed and binding.
-The dispute also reaches into ecclesiology, since the Catholic Church considers itself the "one true church" founded by Jesus as necessary for salvation, while Protestants generally do not believe the "true church" is any definite religious institution, but a spiritual reality encompassing all "true Christians" despite their differing denominational beliefs.

 History

 16th century – The Reformation

 The 16th century began the Reformation which resulted in the formation of Protestantism as a distinct entity to Catholicism.
-In response, the Catholic Church began its own reformation process known as the "counter-reformation" which culminated in the Council of Trent.
+In response, the Catholic Church began its own reformation process known as the "Counter-Reformation" which culminated in the Council of Trent.
 This council was responsible for several practical changes and doctrinal clarifications.
 In spite of this, the two parties remained notably dissimilar.

 After years of the spread of Martin Luther's ideas, Protestants submitted their statement of belief at the Diet of Augsburg (1530).

 In 1540 Pope Paul III approved the order of the Society of Jesus (or "Jesuits") which was created largely to combat Protestantism.

 The Regensburg Reconciliation (1541) was a failed attempt by Catholics and Lutheran Protestants to reunite.

 The "traditionally Roman" nations of France, Spain and Italy endured the Roman Inquisitions as of 1542.
 The inquisitions were aimed at all those considered heretical by the Catholic Church but predominately targeted Protestants as it was the most prominent.
 Technically the Church itself never executed heretics (as Canon Law forbade the shedding of blood).
 Rather, heretics were handed over to civil authorities for punishment.

 Disputes between the Catholic Emperor of Germany and the princes thereof resulted in the Schmalkaldic War (1547).
 Protestants were defeated, but later on Protestantism became legally recognised as a valid religion.

 In 1555 the Peace of Augsburg allowed Catholics and Lutherans to follow the faith of their ruler – regardless of what that may be – within Germany.